cprosko/pyqd/README.md

 # pyqd
-A package for simulating arbitrary quantum dot systems with or without leads using the underlying DotSystem class.
-Allows for adding degeneracy to normal and superconducting islands, implementing parity dependent tunneling, spin effects, and non-zero temperature.
+A package for simulating arbitrary quantum dot systems with or without leads.
+Systems can be simulated purely classically as charge islands or quantum mechanically using various models, including models for superconducting charge islands.

+This branch is an overhaul of the original package, with the goal of restructuring the code to be more clear, fixing known bugs, and introducing additional solver models.

-## Known issues:
+## TODOs:

-Parity dependent tunneling (the u option in DotSystem.add_dot()) does not work correctly for normal dots currently.
-Adding two-e tunnel couplings also does not yet function. cp_stability_diagram appears to produce only the correct quantum capacitance when flipAxes=True, but then axes are incorrect.
+- Implement classical eigenvalue sorter for arbitrary systems of classical charge islands.
+- Implement fermionic solver for arbitrary sets of fermionic quantum dots.
+- Implement semiclassical solver for semiconducting and superconducting quantum dots in a charge basis.